nickrmb/Gradual-Line-Simplification/readme.md

 <img src="misc/simplification.png" width=100%>

-In this work we deal with another approach of simplifying, so called gradual line simplification.
-It asks for simplifications such that we repeatedly remove one vertex of the line in each simplification step, until we removed all vertices except the first and last one.
+Here, we deal with another approach of simplifying, so called gradual line simplification (GLS).
+It involves repeatedly removing a single point until we are left with the first and last point.
+Each removal then forms a new simplification.

 There are multiple optimization goals that can be considered.